 2. Competing With the Other Parent

-Unfortunately, this is something I excelled in early in my daughter’s life.
-I often found myself trying to one up her mom when it came to the time I spent with her, gifts, and acts of affection.
+Unfortunately, this is something I excelled at early in my daughter’s life.
+I often found myself trying to one-up her mom with the time I spent with my daughter, gifts, and acts of affection.
 What should have been given out of selfless sacrifice became fueled by my own selfishness.
-When we focus all our energy on trying to out-do the other side of the family, we take our eyes off of our primary responsibility of parenting our kids and giving them what they need the most: ourselves.
+When we focus all our energy on trying to outdo the other side of the family, we take our eyes off our primary responsibility of parenting our kids and giving them what they need the most: ourselves.
 Once I was able to stop doing this and slow down enough to enjoy the time I had with my daughter, my eyes were opened to multiple traditions and little quirks that were special between me and her.
 Today, we have plenty of memory-makers that are still ours.

 3. Not Leading Their Children

-Whether a father is married or single, has full or minimal custody- he still plays a vital role in his children’s overall sense of well-being and self-perception.
-Dad, I cannot emphasize enough the importance of you staying zeroed in when it comes to investing in your son or daughter!
+Whether a father is married or single, has full or minimal custody, he still plays a vital role in his children’s overall sense of well-being and self-perception.
+I cannot emphasize enough the importance of staying zeroed in when investing in your son or daughter.
 Do what you can with the time you have and be on alert for other traps that can deter you.
 Stay involved in their schoolwork.
 Speak words of affirmation, life, and love into their hearts, and keep modeling the life you want them to live out as adults one day.
-When a father steps up as one of the primary leaders in the life of his children, he establishes a foundation in their lives that is not easily shaken.Taking small steps now to protect your family will have generational impact down the line.
+When a father steps up as one of the primary leaders in the life of his children, he establishes a foundation in their lives that is not easily shaken.Taking small steps now to protect your family will have a generational impact down the line.